thinkocapo/replay/README.md

 - send python events to proxy.go?
 (NEED create proxy.go) (yes and handle different compressions here, rather than do that in proxy.py)

 NEW
+- add and test 'X-Sentry-Auth' or whatever will get used for ApplicationManagement tracing
 - which request.header indicates what kind of sdk/event it's from? user-agent for now.
 Or...
 - how to read sentry_key from incoming request at proxy level? so then proxy can check a .env and figure out which DSN (projectId) to send to....